RMLoureiro/MOBS/simulator/README.md

 end
 ```

+Optionally, a user can implement a second ```Node``` module, encompassing the behavior of a malicious node.
+Nodes can then be parametrized to switch to executing the malicious node module at a given timestamp.

 Next, the user must provide an implementation for an ```Initializer```, which contains one function that receives the nodes and their states, and must return the list of events that kickstart the entire simulation.
 For example, in Algorand that list of events will be setting the timers for each node, whereas in a PoW protocol it can be selecting a random node to mint the genesis block.

 ```